microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyApplication.md

 The `New-EntraBetaApplicationProxyApplication` cmdlet creates a new application configured for Application Proxy in Microsoft Entra ID.
 To ensure this application is usable, also make sure you assign users and configure SSO if needed.
-Without specifying a ConnectorGroupId, this application by default uses the �Default� connector group in your tenant.
+Without specifying a ConnectorGroupId, this application by default uses the `Default` connector group in your tenant.

 ## Examples